Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: 2D dilaton gravity coupled with gauge field and genus expansion of grand canonical partition function

-{Here the source current $j(x)$(the coefficient of $\textrm{tr}(\phi_{b}^{U(1)^2}/\phi_{b}^{SO(3)^2})$ \cite{Iliesiu:2019xuh} can be absorbed by changing the surface term $d^2x \sqrt{g}$.
+{Here the source current $j(x)$(the coefficient of $\textrm{tr}(\phi_{b}^{U(1)^2})/\textrm{tr}(\phi_{b}^{SO(3)^2})$ \cite{Iliesiu:2019xuh} can be absorbed by changing the surface term $d^2x \sqrt{g}$.
 As the theory is invariant under diffeomorphisms (local area-preserving), essentially the partition function only depends on the dimensionless quantity

-Therefore the partition function for a two-dimensional manifold with $g$ handles and $n$ boundaries coupled to a $U(1)\times SO(3)$ theory is given by the path integral over the dilaton field and metric tensor as follows,
+Therefore, the partition function for a two-dimensional manifold with $g$ handles and $n$ boundaries coupled to a $U(1)\times SO(3)$ theory is given by the path integral over the dilaton field and metric tensor as follows,

-In (\ref{3.12m}), $C_2(R)$ and $C_2(R')$ represents the quadratic Casimir of the representation for U(1) and SO(3), respectively and $\chi$ is the character of the irreducible representation, and $h$ is the holonomy defined over the boundary $\partial M$.
+In (\ref{3.12m}), $C_2(R)$ and $C_2(R')$ represent the quadratic Casimir of the representation for U(1) and SO(3), respectively, and $\chi$ is the character of the irreducible representation, and $h$ is the holonomy defined over the boundary $\partial M$.